BFM 89.9

 Top 5 at 5: Cheah Liek Hou Rightfully Compensated After 2024 Paralympics

 Paralympic badminton gold medallist Cheah Liek Hou publicly criticized the Paralympic Council of Malaysia for delaying his RM60,000 reward, calling them "scammers."
 This led to the council considering a ban.
 However, Youth and Sports Minister Hannah Yeoh deemed the council's reaction excessive and confirmed Cheah would receive his compensation.
-We speak with the minister about this and the expectations for athletes in an age of social media.
+We speak with the minister about this and the expectations for athletes.

 Other stories we covered: